dimitre/ofxMicroUI/readme.md

 - [ ] OSC Mirroring
 - [ ] Midi Controller support

+## IDEAS
+- [ ] having an ofFbo for each element to redraw and store, only use texture when not changed.
+- [ ] three boolean controls, toggle, hold and bang.
+- [ ] event system. bind event to elements.
+- [ ] ofParameter?
+- [ ] make elementgroup to act as one. in xml, draw, etc.

 ## 20190814
 - [x] Group element mouse event fix.